Lupita Navarro

-María Guadalupe Navarro Hernández (born 10 December 2006), known as Lupita Navarro, is a Mexian para-athlete specializing in discus throw and javelin throw.
+María Guadalupe Navarro Hernández (born 10 December 2006), known as Lupita Navarro, is a Mexican para-athlete specializing in discus throw and javelin throw.
 She represented Mexico at the 2024 Summer Paralympics.

 Career

 In July 2025, Navarro was selected to represent Mexico at the 2024 Summer Paralympics.
 She finished in seventh place in the discus throw F55 event with a throw of 21.66 metres.
 She also competed in the javelin throw F56 event.
 During the qualification round she ranked first with a throw of 17.10 metres.
 She finished the finals in eighth place with a personal best throw of 17.36 metres.

 She competed at the 2025 World Para Athletics Championships and won a bronze medal in the discus throw F55 event.